-Moreover, in order to be considered as a four-seater, a model must fulfil certain conditions regarding its rear-seating capacity.
+Moreover, in order to be homologated as a four-seater, a model must fulfil certain conditions regarding its rear-seating capacity.
 These conditions are the following (see diagram 13):

-- I must be at least 90% of L; m must be at least 85% of M; p must be at least 85% of k+m. - 2) k must measure at least 15 cm and the minimum measures; or the footspace of the rear passengers must be: 32 cm long, 5 cm high and (for each one of the two passengers) 25 cm wide. - 3) The space available for the rear passengers must meet the following condition: $k\!+\!l\!+\!m\!=95~\text{cm}$ minimum. - 4) Cars in which the back of the rear seat(s) is inclined forward beyond the vertical cannot be considered as four-seaters.
+I must be at least 90% of L; m must be at least 85% of M; p must be at least 85% of k+m.

+2) k must measure at least 15 cm and the minimum measures for the footspace of the rear passengers must be: 32 cm long, 5 cm high and (for each one of the two passengers) 25 cm wide.

+3) The space available for the rear passengers must meet the following condition: k+1+m= 95 cm minimum.

+4) Cars in which the back of the rear seat(s) is inclined forward beyond the vertical cannot be considered as four-seaters.